Connect with others who understand.

 • A “talking” timer, thermometer, scale, or microwave

-• Text reader apps or virtual assistants such as Google or Alexa to read out recipes or cookbook pages and record grocery lists
+• Text reader apps or virtual assistants such as Google or Alexa to read out recipes or cookbook pages and to record grocery lists

 • Barcode label makers that can also read labels out loud